Skip to main content

 NCR Professor of Law and Technology

-Reilly teaches real property and intellectual property courses in the Program of Law & Technology.
+Areas of expertise: real property and intellectual property.
 Before joining the faculty in 2006, she was a partner at Kirkland & Ellis LLP in Chicago, where she worked in the areas of intellectual property, entertainment, advertising, e-commerce and corporate law.
-Prior to that she worked as in-house counsel for an independent record label, where she specialized in foreign licensing transactions, and at a boutique entertainment law firm in Chicago.
+Prior to that, she worked as in-house counsel for an independent record label, where she specialized in foreign licensing transactions, and at a boutique entertainment law firm in Chicago.
 Her clients have included Kraft, Sara Lee, Kellogg, Honeywell, Madison Dearborn Partners, United Airlines, the Chicago Sun-Times, Rand McNally and the estates of gospel star Mahalia Jackson and Charles Stepney, producer for Earth, Wind & Fire.
-The following media outlets have interviewed or quoted her: Dayton-area media.
+Click here to see the media outlets quoting or interviewing her.

 View Profile